codeclimate/codeclimate-rubocop/config/contents/lint/script_permission.md

-This cop checks if a file which has a shebang line as its first line is granted execute permission.
+Checks if a file which has a shebang line as its first line is granted execute permission.

 ### Example: